orivalo/art_restoration/README.md

 # Art Restoration with Deep Learning Inpainting

-Bachelor's diploma project — *Restoration of Historic Artworks Using Deep Learning-Based Digital Inpainting*.
+*Restoration of Historic Artworks Using Deep Learning-Based Digital Inpainting*.

 A rigorous comparative study of three convolutional inpainting architectures